aiplan4eu/unified-planning/docs/problem_representation.rst

    * -
      - SELF_OVERLAPPING
      - The temporal planning problem allows actions self overlapping.
+   * -
+     - PROCESSES
+     - The problem contains processes, natural transitions that occur automatically over time as their pre-conditions are met.
+   * -
+     - EVENTS
+     - The problem contains events, natural transitions that occur automatically at a single time point when their pre-conditions are met.
    * - EXPRESSION_DURATION
      - STATIC_FLUENTS_IN_DURATION
      - The duration of at least one action uses static fluents (that may never change).